 - Communication and interaction: including autism and speech and language difficulties. - Cognition and learning: where students learn at a slower pace than their peers even with appropriate differentiation.
 This may be subject specific or across a range of subjects.
-Learning difficulties include developmental delay and specific (SpLD) or moderate (MLD) learning difficulties as well as dyslexia, dyscalculia and dyspraxia. - Social, emotional and mental health difficulties: including challenging, disruptive or disturbing behaviours such as anxiety, self-harm, substance abuse, eating disorders, attention deficit hyperactive disorder or attachment disorder. - Sensory and/or physical needs: including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning.
+Learning difficulties include specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia as well as developmental delay or moderate learning difficulties (MLD). - Social, emotional and mental health difficulties: including challenging, disruptive or disturbing behaviours such as anxiety, self-harm, substance abuse, eating disorders, attention deficit hyperactive disorder or attachment disorder. - Sensory and/or physical needs: including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning.